 What Does the Bible Say About Loving Others?

 We’ve established that God is love, and love comes from God.
-The fifth point I want to make from the passage from 1 John above is that ONLY those who have been born of God and know Him (Christians) can love others the way God commands us to in His Word.
+The fifth point I want to make from the passage from 1 John above is that ONLY those who have been born of God and know Him (Christians) can love others the way God commands in His Word.

 Whaaaat?!?!
 Yes, read that again to make sure you read it correctly.
 Let me quote the first part of that passage again here for emphasis: